 A Little More About Me

 If you interviewed my parents about me, I guess they would tell you a handful of particularly unique things about my childhood: 1.
 That at a very early age, I would get out a piece of paper and pen and map out my day hour-by-hour to ensure I maximized my opportunities for the day.

 Well, I’ve done some growing up, and now call my dad, “dad” which is great news.
 I also use my legal name “Matt” or “Matthew” now so hopefully no more confusion there.
 Because of adolescent and university years of mockery, I now round up like everyone else and say I will be there in fifteen or twenty minutes (even though I still think thirteen and seventeen minutes in my head).
 Other than that, everything roughly remains the same.
-I love making the most of my day and if I could get up regularly at 4am to start my day, I would love it.
+I love making the most of my day and often am up at 4am to begin tackling the day!

 In my free time (when I have it), I enjoy reading, running, and having great discussions with friends over a great glass of wine or bourbon.
 I am also an active parishioner at the St. Thomas Aquinas Catholic Center in Boulder, Colorado.